 MAP FOR EXPLORING VENICE.

-The Benefits of Short Term Car Leasing in Europe
+The Benefits of Short-Term Car Leasing in Europe

 The benefits of leasing a car over renting a car in Europe include:

-- A New Car of your choice
+- A new car of your choice

-- You can pick-it up and drop it off in a range of cities across Europe
+- You can pick it up and drop it off in a range of cities across Europe

-- You can drive it across Europe
+- You can drive it across multiple countries in Europe

-- No additional fees or hidden surprises
+- All with no additional fees or hidden surprises

-Renault, Peugeot, Citroen and to a lesser extent Volkswagen all offer a non-European resident lease programs.
+Renault, Peugeot, Citroen and, to a lesser extent, Volkswagen all offer a non-European resident lease programs.
 You select the make and model.